satustrom/security-course-2024/h2-assignment.md

 - Message's integrity and authenticity can be verified with digital signatures => signature won't validate if altered
 - Modifications of the messages can be marked with hash functions => will notice if some unwanted modifications happen

-Reference: OpenAI's ChatGPT.
-(2023).
+Reference: OpenAI's ChatGPT 2023.
 Explanation of PGP security mechanisms.
-Accessed: 3.11.2024.
+Accessed: 3 November 2024.

 ## f) Password management (e part missing?)